raphamorim/react-tv/README.md

 ### `Platform`

 When building a cross-platform TV app, you'll want to re-use as much code as possible.
 You'll probably have different scenarios where different code might be necessary.
-For instance, you may want to implement separated visual components for `LG-WebOS` and `Samsung-Tizen`.
+For instance, you may want to implement separated visual components for `LG-webOS` and `Samsung-Tizen`.

 React-TV provides the `Platform` module to easily organize your code and separate it by platform: